 More than 900 Operation Smile Student Clubs and associations around the globe build awareness, raise funds and educate students about our core values of commitment, leadership and volunteerism.
 When students help children in need, they learn firsthand how they can make an impact on the world and help heal humanity.
 To learn more, please visit our Student Programs page.

 Q. It seems that the mailings I receive from Operation Smile may be costly.
 Why not use that money for the surgical programs and send me emails only?

 A. Thank you for expressing your concerns about the cost of the mailings you have received.
 In fact, the cost can be as little as a postage stamp.
 We have found that corresponding with our donors through the mail is an effective way to reach a wide variety of people, educate them about our programs and increase donations so that Operation Smile can provide free surgery for even more children in need.

 Q. I make a one-time gift each year.
 I would prefer to not receive any calls or mailings.
 How can I do this?

 A. We will gladly meet your request and update your communication preferences.
 Our mailing schedule can be customized to meet your individual needs and you can let us know exactly how you wish to be contacted.
 Please call our Donor Relations team at (844) 376-4530 or email us at firstname.lastname@example.org.

 Please note that due to our mail production schedule it may take up to 6-8 weeks for this request to take effect.
 In order to save on costs, we prepare and manage mailings up to 2 months in advance.

 Q. I would prefer not to receive so many paper mailings — can I sign up for email correspondence instead?

 A. We are happy to help you with your request and can assist you with updating your communication preferences.
-Please call our Donor Relations team at (888) 677-6453 or complete this online form. .
+Please call our Donor Relations team at (844) 376-4530 or email us at email@example.com.

 Q. I would like to upgrade or change my monthly Smile Partner donation.
 How do I make that change?